geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-21.md

 #### Date (column 14)
-Date on which the annotation was made; format is YYYYMMDD
+Date on which the annotation was made; format is YYYYMMDD.

     This field is mandatory, cardinality 1.